WORKERS' COMPENSATION

 How Long Can You Collect Workers’ Comp?

-- Partial disability status entitles you to wage-loss benefits for up to 500 weeks if you can or do return to work at a lower-paying job according to work-related restrictions.
+- Partial disability status entitles you to wage-loss benefits for up to 500 weeks if you can or do return to work at a lower-paying job according to the prescribed work restrictions.
 The total number of weeks for which you collect benefits depends on the nature and severity of your injury.

 Who is Covered by Workers’ Compensation in Pennsylvania?